freqtrade/freqtrade/docs/strategy-customization.md

 This page explains how to customize your strategies, add new indicators and set up trading rules.

+If you haven't already, please familiarize yourself with:

+- the [Freqtrade strategy 101](freqtrade-101.md), which provides a quick start to a strategy
-Please familiarize yourself with [Freqtrade basics](bot-basics.md) first, which provides overall info on how the bot operates.
+- the [Freqtrade bot basics](bot-basics.md), which provides overall info on how the bot operates

 ## Develop your own strategy